Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 \subsection{Data Collection and Preprocessing}

-The ESSVP dataset used in this study includes EEG data from 10 subjects, all of whom are college students aged between 22 and 26, with normal vision and no history of mental illness.
-All subjects were provided with a clear understanding of the experimental procedure, task requirements, and brief information about the target characteristics before the experiment.
+The ESSVP dataset includes EEG data from 10 subjects (6 males, 4 females) recruited through stratified sampling to ensure demographic diversity.
+All subjects were right-handed college students aged 22-26 (mean=23.4, SD=1.2) with normal or corrected-to-normal vision and no history of mental illness.
+All subjects were naive to EEG paradigms and were provided with a clear understanding of the experimental procedure, task requirements, and brief information about the target characteristics before the experiment.
 In addition, the subjects signed an informed consent form.
 Ethical approval for the experiment was obtained from the relevant committee.

-This dataset consists of 13405 samples, including 3880 positive samples with the target image and 9525 negative samples without the target image.
+This dataset consists of 13405 samples, including 3880 positive samples and 9525 negative samples, with a target probability of 28.9\%.
 Each sample includes EEG data from 59 electrode channels, as 5 out of the 64 electrodes are redundant and therefore excluded.
 The EEG data are filtered using a 2$\sim$30\,Hz bandpass filter and downsampled from the original 1000\,Hz to a rate of 250\,Hz.
 The data is then segmented into 1.2\,s (-500$\sim$700\,ms) samples based on the trigger.
 Baseline correction is applied by employing the data from the first 200\,ms interval as a reference to subtract the mean activity level.
 The image data used has a minimum pixel size of $150\times150$, corresponding to the center of the focused candidate box.
-All images are resized to $224\times224$ pixels to standardize the input for image network.
+All images are resized to $224\times224$ pixels to standardize the input for the image network.
 The images in the validation set are preprocessed by introducing noise to simulate real-world conditions and evaluate the algorithm's robustness, as shown in Fig.~\ref{figurelabel33}.
-Specifically, one-third of the images are enhenced with 0.2 Gaussian noise and another third of the images are enhenced with 0.2 salt and pepper noise.
+Specifically, one-third of the images are augmented with 0.2 Gaussian noise, and another third with 0.2 salt-and-pepper noise.

 The EEG data are represented as a set of labeled samples $\left\{\left(M_{e}^i \in R^{59 \times 300}\right) \mid i=1,2, \ldots, N\right\}$ after the preprocessing steps.
-Each sample comprises a matrix with dimensions 59 (number of electrode channels) by 300 (number of time points), where the time points correspond to the segmented 1.2\,s intervals that have undergone the bandpass ﬁltering and baseline correction steps.
+Each sample comprises a matrix with dimensions 59 (number of electrode channels) by 300 (number of time points), where the time points correspond to the segmented 1.2\,s intervals that have undergone the bandpass filtering and baseline correction steps.

 The image data are represented as a set of samples $\left\{\left(M_{v}^{i} \in \mathbb{R}^{3 \times 224 \times 224}\right) \mid i=1,2, \ldots, N\right\}$.
 Each sample comprises a tensor with dimensions 3 (number of color channels) by 224 (height) by 224 (width), corresponding to the size of the input images in the dataset.